-The United States and a number of other jurisdictions have entered into or announced their intention to negotiate intergovernmental agreements to facilitate the implementation of FATCA (each, an IGA).
+The United States and a number of other jurisdictions have entered into or announced their intention to negotiate intergovernmental agreements to facilitate the implementation of FATCA (each, an "IGA").
 Pursuant to FATCA and the "Model 1" and "Model 2" IGAs released by the United States, an FFI in an IGA signatory country could be treated as a "Reporting FI" not subject to withholding under FATCA on any payments it receives.
 Further, an FFI in a Model 1 IGA jurisdiction would not be required to withhold under FATCA or an IGA (or any law implementing an IGA) from payments it makes (unless it has agreed to do so under the U.S. "qualified intermediary," "withholding foreign partnership" or "withholding foreign trust" regimes).
-The Model 2 IGA leaves open the possibility that a Reporting FI might in the future be required to withhold as a Participating FFI on foreign passthru payments and payments that it makes to Recalcitrant Holders.
+The Model 2 IGA leaves open the possibility that a Reporting FI might in the future be required to withhold as a participating foreign financial institution on foreign passthru payments and payments that it makes to Recalcitrant Holders.
 Under each Model IGA, a Reporting FI would still be required to report certain information in respect of its account holders and investors to its home government or to the IRS.
+On 3 June 2014, the United States and Turkey agreed in substance to enter into an IGA ("U.S. Turkey IGA") based largely upon the Model 1 IGA.
+As such, under current guidance, Turkey is treated as if it has a Model 1 IGA in effect and is among the countries treated as such on the U.S. Treasury's website.
+The Bank registered with the IRS on 3 June 2014 with the status "Registered Deemed Compliant F1" (which includes a Reporting F1 under a Model 1 IGA).

-If FATCA were to require that an amount in respect of U.S. withholding tax were to be deducted or withheld from any payment on or with respect to any Notes, then neither the Bank nor any paying agent or other person would, pursuant to the conditions of such Notes, be required to pay additional amounts as a result of the deduction or withholding of such tax.
-Holders of Notes should consult their tax advisers regarding the effect, if any, of FATCA on their investment in such Notes.
+If FATCA were to require that an amount in respect of U.S. withholding tax were to be deducted or withheld from any payment on or with respect to any Covered Bonds, then neither the Bank nor any paying agent or other person would, pursuant to the conditions of such Covered Bonds, be required to pay additional amounts as a result of the deduction or withholding of such tax.
+Holders of Covered Bonds should consult their tax advisers regarding the effect, if any, of FATCA on their investment in such Covered Bonds.